mooxphp/moox/_others/tallui-coming-next/Next.md

   - Depends on your needs for Internationalization or just Translation ... first one means to really divide into countries and languages ... second one means only languages ... a third one may be only countries but that is only useful, if you have a few countries in mind, otherwise you may confuse
   - Layouts and a common icon for languages or countries
   - Using the native name (endonym) or translation (exonym) - see https://en.wikipedia.org/wiki/Endonym_and_exonym and https://omniglot.com/language/names.htm

+## Code Quality for Open Source projects

+## Monorepo

+## Using package builder for your next Laravel package